automl/neps/docs/reference/declarative_usage.md

 #### Extended Configuration
-This example showcases a more comprehensive YAML configuration, which includes not only the essential parameters but also advanced settings for more complex setups:
+This example showcases a more comprehensive YAML configuration, which includes not only the essential parameters but also advanced settings for more complex setups.
 === "config.yaml"
     ```yaml
     --8<-- "docs/doc_yamls/full_configuration_template.yaml"